ssejourne/shibboleth-vagrant/README.md

 Before you start, ensure you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/) installed and working.

-1. `git clone https://github.com/ssejourne/shibboleth-vagrant.git && cd shibboleth-vagrant`
+1. `git clone --recursive https://github.com/ssejourne/shibboleth-vagrant.git && cd shibboleth-vagrant`
 2. `vagrant up`

 That's it!
 The VM will be created and Puppet will download and configure shibboleth for you.